About Go Wild School Grants

 - Practice or monitor: Activities directly related to introducing new hands-on or digital practices that reflect the value of nature or develop new practices related to the impact of climate change

 - Celebrate or educate: Activities and events that enhance the importance of healthy natural ecosystems while also increasing student understanding of environmental issues and inspiring environmental leadership and action.

-Apply online by 5 pm E.S.T Monday October 21, 2019 to be considered.
-Recipients will be notified in December and publicly announced January 2020.
+Did you apply this school year?
+Recipients will be notified in December and announced January 2020.